wlangera/gcube-bcubed-hack/paper.md

 https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18

 The current package version, at the time of publishing this paper, is 0.4.0 [@langeraert2024gcube].
-It contains several vignettes and functions that provide calculation of data cubes for multiple species at once.
-Unit tests are added and documentation is completed.
+It contains several vignettes on the pkgdown website that explain the simulation workflow in detail.
+Also, functions are added that provide calculation of data cubes for multiple species at once, unit tests are added and documentation is completed.

 # Acknowledgements
 We would like to express our gratitude to the Horizon Europe funded B-Cubed (Biodiversity Building Blocks for policy) project for the organisation of this hackathon.